-In the 14th and 15th centuries the castle underwent a medieval expansion.
+In the 14th and 15th centuries, the castle underwent a medieval expansion.
 The first known early modern renovation works were carried out on a larger scale only in 1602.
 At that time, the towers from the town side did not exist anymore, so the castle was not an independent defensive structure, and the medieval fortifications were obsolete.
-That is why the Swedes, who occupied Braniewo from 1626, built ramparts and bastions on its foreland.
-In this form, the castle survived until the mid-nineteenth century when it was transformed into a school, and then in 1873-1874 most of the buildings were demolished.
-Another demolitions were made between 1928-1930, and the final destruction of the remains of the castle and the town was brought by World War II.
+That is why the Swedes, who occupied Braniewo from 1626, built ramparts and bastions in the foreground of the town.
+The castle survived in this form until the mid-nineteenth century, when it was transformed into a school, and then in the years 1873-1874 most of the buildings were demolished.
+Subsequent demolitions were undertaken between 1928-1930, and the final destruction of the remains of the castle and the town was brought about by World War II.

 Initially, it was believed that in the second half of the 13th century, the main residential building with an axially placed gate passage was built, leading to a rectangular courtyard, while the second gate from the south-west led to the outer bailey.
 However, there is a possibility that the main residential house was originally located in the western part of the castle, turned out to be too small after some time and it was decided to build a new one, located more to the east.
 The originally planned outer ward on the eastern side would then become the main ward.
 This could explain the unique layout of the castle, in which the entrance led directly through the main house and the courtyard of the upper ward, then only to the outer bailey, and not the other way around.
 Changes in the castle layout could have taken place as a result of the destruction caused by the townspeople and the reconstruction carried out around 1396.
 On this occasion, the greatest disadvantage of the castle was also corrected, i.e. the lack of an access independent of the town, which could be dangerous in the period of a worsening of relations between the bishop and his subjects.